- Home

 What is CURB-65?

-CURB-65 is a clinical prediction rule that has been validated for predicting mortality in community-acquired pneumonia.
+CURB-65 is a clinical prediction rule validated for predicting mortality in community-acquired pneumonia.

 How is the CURB-65 score calculated?

-The CURB-65 score is calculated based on five criteria: Confusion, Urea >7 mmol/L, Respiratory rate ≥30/min, Blood pressure <90 systolic or ≤60 diastolic, and age ≥65 years.
+The score sums the five criteria: Confusion, Urea >7 mmol/L, Respiratory rate ≥30/min, low blood pressure, and age ≥65 years.

 What does a high CURB-65 score indicate?

-A high CURB-65 score suggests a higher risk of mortality and may indicate the need for more aggressive treatment or hospitalization.
+A high score means greater mortality risk and may signal the need for hospitalization or intensive care.

 Can CURB-65 be used for children?